 Implementation: With funding from ROI and potentially other sources, districts begin the process of implementing the strategies proposed in their applications.
 Implementation will be supported through technical assistance and guidance by ROI staff.

-Selected school districts will be granted up to $130,000 for the first year of planning.
+Selected school districts will be granted funding for the first year of planning.

-Districts will be eligible to apply for up to $500,000 of implementation funding following the development phase.
+Districts will be eligible to apply for implementation funding following the development phase.
 Funding will be available for plans that clearly address the six core principles and fit within ROI’s funding parameters.

 Eligible expenses include: